SITEMAP UPDATES ABOUT

 Statistics and Parameters

-The quality guru W. Edwards Deming used a 'funnel' experiment to illustrate this:
+The quality guru W. Edwards Deming used a 'funnel' experiment to illustrate the pitfalls of commonly used strategies:

 The funnel is initially positioned directly over the target.
 A marble is dropped through the funnel, lands on the target and rolls away in a random direction.
 This is repeated a number of times with the rest positions of the marbles being recorded.